edvaldotorres/city-app/readme.md

   </a>
 </p>

-> Project in React with the objective of consuming an API to list cities by state in Brazil!
+> Great project in React!
+It is very interesting to see the use of an API to list cities by state in Brazil, which can be very useful in several use cases.
+Also, choosing React as a technology is a great choice as it allows you to create dynamic and scalable user interfaces.

 ## Prerequisites

-* NPM
+* Docker

 ## Install